Crafting sequences

 Revisiting the partition

-To ensure a single block, needs to be at least 5.
+To ensure a single block, n needs to be at least 5.
 Any lower and it's not possible.
 This confirms the previous result.

 Mapping the pattern